 Blonde Ombré Braids

 Ombré braids are everything.
 We're loving this transition from sandy blonde to platinum ends on Jasmine Sanders.
-Not to mention the added dimension is totally out of this world.

 We've already sung high praises of a good bronde hair color and we'll gladly do it again any day of the week.
 This color frequents the form of ombré that transitions from brunette to blonde, and in our opinion, is totally flattering on anyone.